DecisiveAI/mdai-docs/src/install/aws/adding-certs.md

-# 🔒 Securing your Engine with Certs!
+# 🔒 Securing your Nucleus with Certs!
 ----

 *🙆‍♀️ Let's take a quick stretch break..*